 Friendships help us grow and are vital to one’s well-being.
 But they are all too often neglected, especially when our lives are so incredibly busy or our focus is on the new job or children.
 But friendships take time to build and they can’t be artificially created to have any longevity.

 You have to put some conscious effort into creating and cultivating friends.
 And social media doesn’t count.
 Real “face time” is what’s needed to make it meaningful.
-If distance doesn’t allow for you to be in person, you can simply pick up the phone.
+If distance doesn’t allow you to be in person, you can simply pick up the phone.

 Good friends are worth the effort